Giant pine scale

 Alert

-Giant pine scale is present in Victoria.
+Giant pine scale is present in Victoria and South Australia.
 Restrictions are in place to stop the spread of this pest to other Australian states and territories.

 Giant pine scale is a sap sucking scale insect of pines and other trees.
 The insect produces a covering of distinctive white, waxy, cotton-like secretions that are visible on infested trees.
 It also produces large amounts of honeydew on which sooty mould can develop.